Save this one to your bookmarks! This is a living blog post which will be updated as I receive & discover new recommendations. 👨🏼💻

 WebPageTest provides technical statistics about the speed of your website including your TTFB (time to first byte), keep-alive connection status, the effectiveness of your compression, cache and use of CDN as well as a detailed waterfall view of your pages load.

-web.dev by Google generates a lighthouse report covering 4 main areas: performance, accessibility, best practices & SEO according to its own strict criteria.
+web.dev by Google is an all-in-one testing tool that generates a lighthouse report covering 4 main areas: performance, accessibility, best practices & SEO according to its own strict criteria.
+Not wanting to put it in all four categories, you’ll have to forgive me for sticking it in with performance. 😄

 This test will show how Google feels your website is optimised for speed.
 It’s scoring includes image optimisations, server response times, caching, compression, real-world load times, minification and number of requests.
 As you can see in the screenshot, Google scores itself at 95/100 for Desktop!
 It considers anything above 80 as ‘Good’.